corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/get-started/tutorials/build-basic-cordapp/basic-cordapp-running.md

 {{< note >}}

 `deployNodes` is a utility task that can be used in a development environment to create a new set of nodes for testing a CorDapp.
-In a production environment, you would create a single node instead, and build your CorDapp `.jar`s.
+In a production environment, you would create a single node instead, and build your CorDapp JARs.

 {{< /note >}}